Consolidated School-to-Home Report

 to close the window without saving your choices).

-- Use the Reporting Period drop-down list to choose the marking period you want to generate the report for.
-You can select an existing marking period, or you can select Custom... and set your own dates (use the calendars to select a range of dates; then select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).)
+- Use the Reporting Period drop-down list to choose the dates you want to generate the report for.
+You can select an existing marking period, screening window, or you can select Custom... and set your own dates (use the calendars to select a range of dates; then select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).)

 - You can include additional data in the report to compare one student's work to his or her classmates.
 To the right of the Reporting Period drop-down list, check the boxes to include the average scores of all the students in the same class and/or all the students in the same grade and school.